Daniels Pavļuts

-Daniels Pavļuts (born 14 May 1976 in Jūrmala, Latvia) is a Latvian politician and the current Minister for Health of Latvia since January, 2021.
+Daniels Pavļuts (born 14 May 1976 in Jūrmala, Latvia) is a Latvian politician and former Minister for Health of Latvia from January 2021 to December 2022.
 He was formerly the Minister for Economics of Latvia, a position he served in from 2011 until 2014.
 In addition to his political and business career, he is a concert pianist.

 Career

 Prior to a career in politics, Pavļuts served as the head of corporate affairs at Swedbank AS in Riga, brand director for DDB Latvia, a member of the board at the Latvian Chamber of Commerce and Industry, and a board member at ZENO Consulting.

 From 2003 to 2006, Pavļuts held the office of State Secretary at the Ministry of Culture of Latvia.
 In 2001, he worked as an adviser to the Director of Management and Communication at the Latvian National Opera.

 Minister of Health

 On January 7, 2021, Pavļuts was elected new Minister for Health of Latvia, after the sitting minister, Ilze Viņķele had stepped down at Prime Minister Krišjānis Kariņš's request.
 During his tenure, he has overseen Latvia's response to the COVID-19 pandemic.
 Although he was originally opposed to mandatory vaccination measures, in November 2021 Saeima passed a law allowing employers to dismiss employees who do not have a valid vaccination against or recovery from COVID-19.

 On 16 September 2021, Pavļuts survived a vote of no confidence measure 50-34.
 Hours after announcing the possibility of an emergency mobilisation of the Latvian medical field on 26 October, the Latvian Medical Association called for his resignation due to a perceived lack of communication and "unprofessional approach".
 Pavļuts did not resign, but promised better cooperation with the medical field and clarified that emergency mobilisation was not currently imminent.